xyzoptooo/bouncing_ball/README.md

 - **User Interaction:**
   The project includes input controls for selecting the ball color and speed.
 Changing these inputs triggers CSS animations and updates the game behavior in real-time.

-This combination of CSS animations, JavaScript functions, and localStorage usage demonstrates the key concepts outlined in the assignment.
+This combination of CSS animations, JavaScript functions, and localStorage usage demonstrates the key concepts outlined.

-Happy Coding! 💻✨
-"# bouncing_ball"
-"# bouncing_ball"